 Here’s a short list of the pros and cons of trying to create a virtual restaurant or kitchen to get you started:

-Why Create a Virtual Kitchen?
+Why Create a Ghost Restaurant?

 - Low overhead cost: no wait staff, dining room rent, tables, tableware, parking space, etc.

 - Steady incremental sales growth for the same labor spend

 - Increased digital brand awareness and ability to serve growing millennial segment